 Cal Ripken Jr.’s Unstoppable Winning Streak

 Cal Ripken Jr. is nicknamed ‘The Iron Man’ for the record number of games he has participated in.
 The Iron Man started playing on May 30, 1982, and his playing days stretched on until September 19, 1998.
 During that interval, Ripken Jr. had played in every game of every season, bringing the total number of games played to a staggering 2,362 games.
-Previously, Lou Gehrig held the record of most games played with 2,130.
+Previously, Lou Gehrig held the record for most games played with 2,130.
 Ripken Jr. shattered this record in 1995.
 Only a few players can boast of logging more than 900 games.
 One such player is Miguel Tejada, who was able to participate in 1,152 games until 2007 when he broke his wrist during a game.

 Michael Phelps’ 28 Olympic Gold Medals

 Michael Phelps is one of the most famous Olympic gold medalists in any sport.
 He participated in four Olympic Games (spanning 16 years), starting in the 2000 Sydney Olympic Games when he was 15 years old, and finally in the 2016 Rio Olympic Games.
 During the course of his Olympic career, the swimmer established a total of 39 world records.
 He won a total of 28 medals, 23 of them gold (plus 2 silver and 2 bronze medals).
 Meanwhile, Mark Spitz, another notable U.S. swimmer, amassed a total of 11 medals (9 gold, 1 silver, 1 bronze) during his Olympic run from 1968 to 1972.
-Before Michael Phelps came into the scene, Larisa Latynina, a Soviet gymnast, held the record for the highest number of Olympic medals (18).
+Before Michael Phelps came onto the scene, Larisa Latynina, a Soviet gymnast, held the record for the highest number of Olympic medals (18).